CV2Tre/Tech-Connect-App/README.md

 ## Technologies Utilized

-- **Cutting-edge Frontend:** Leveraging the power of React.js to deliver a sleek and responsive user interface.
+- **Cutting-edge Frontend:** Leveraging the power of React.js to deliver a sleek and responsive user interface, including React-Bootstrap
 - **Robust Backend Infrastructure:** Built on the reliable foundation of Django, ensuring scalability and performance.
 - **Secure Database Management:** Utilizing PostgreSQL for efficient data storage and retrieval, prioritizing data integrity and security.